Work with a master documentary photographer and explore the subtle art of forging a strong connection with your subject.

 Compelling documentary work demands a photographer's strong connection with his or her subject.
 In this course, Stella teaches students how to make that connection and develop a personal style of shooting.
 She works individually with photographers to help them determine and define their interests and ideas.

 The workshop begins with an historical look at photographic documentary traditions and major practitioners.
 Students research local story ideas and learn new technical and visual skills essential to telling that story.
 Each day is spent photographing an area, segment of culture, or a person, depending on each student's documentary interests.
 Stella meets privately and in small groups each day to review and research images.
 She shares her professional experiences working on stories in remote destinations and what it takes to develop the strong relationships necessary to work on long-term projects.

-Students work with B&W film or digitally.
+Students may work with traditional film or digitally.
 Workshops' staff process film each night, providing contact sheets and prints.